 |AM8.5||Use differentiation to help determine the shape of the graph of a given function, including: |

 b. when the graph is increasing or decreasing

 |AM8.6||Use algebraic techniques to determine where the graph of a function intersects the |

 coordinate axes; appreciate the possible numbers of real roots that a general polynomial

 |AM8.7||Geometric interpretation of algebraic solutions of equations; relationship between the |

 intersections of two graphs and the solutions of the corresponding simultaneous

 In this specification, it should be assumed that, where mention is made of a particular quantity, knowledge of the SI unit of that quantity is also expected (including the relationship of the unit to other SI units through the equations linking their quantities).

-Candidates will be expected to be familiar with the SI prefixes (for the range 10-9 (nano) to 109 (giga)).
+Candidates are expected to be familiar with the SI prefixes (for the range 10-9 (nano) to 109 (giga)).
 There is also an assumed background knowledge of Numbers, Algebra, Geometry, Statistics and Probability.